ankitchamke/100-days-of-code/README.md

 - Learned the steps for accessing the temporary OCI tenancy, including using the provided credentials, managing the assigned compartment, and ensuring the correct region.
 - Understood that while the subscription is convenient, most labs can be completed using a free OCI account, making the subscription optional for students.
 - Noted a critical tip to disable the new Redwood UI preview to ensure a consistent experience with the classic UI in the lab guides.

 ---

+### Day 81: 26 August 2025 (Tuesday)
+**Today's Progress:**
+- Completed the practice exam for the **Oracle Cloud Infrastructure 2025 AI Foundations Associate** certification, scoring a solid 85%.
+- Gained valuable insight into the exam's format and the types of questions to expect, confirming that it tests practical knowledge of services and hardware.
+- Encountered a question that highlighted the importance of understanding specific hardware for different workloads, such as selecting the **A100 GPU** for small to medium-scale AI training and inference.
+- The practice exam served as an excellent review of core AI fundamentals and OCI's AI services, boosting confidence for the actual certification.

+---